npbeck/lct-infos/_pages/general.md

 - Almost any bar/restaurant/café will let you go in and use their bathroom even if you aren't a client.
 If it's full you can walk in and find your way, or you can politely ask any server and they'll show you.

-### Weather
+### Health insurance
-- Get an umbrella, the lightest and most portable you possibly can, and bring it everywhere always.
+- The travel/health insurance we have from LCT, Dr. Walter, is not an actual "health insurance plan" that will be accepted by any hospitals or clinics.
+Rather, you can go anywhere as a private client, and get all of the receipts and proofs of payment to open a claim with Dr. Walter and get reimbursed.

 ### Travel